hcschuetz/fft/README.md

 Test and benchmark the FFT implementations at https://hcschuetz.github.io/fft/build/.

-There are also demo applications using the FFT:
+That page also contains demo applications using the FFT:
 - https://hcschuetz.github.io/fft/build#ClockworkDemo
 - https://hcschuetz.github.io/fft/build#AudioDemo

 ## Overview

-This started as a study about efficiency of JavaScript/TypeScript (`./fft-ts/`) but meanwhile there are also implementations in
+This project started as a study about efficiency of JavaScript/TypeScript (`./fft-ts/`) but meanwhile there are also implementations in
 - C/C++ (`./fft-cpp/`),
 - Rust (`./fft-rust/`), and